 Cloud computing and cloud-based applications will become more prevalent in the coming years, and the utilities that embrace these new ways of doing things will be best positioned for long-term success.

 This article is part of a series on utility cloud strategy and security.
-To learn more, read our white paper on Electric Energy Online : Don’t Fear the Cloud - Developing Cloud Security Policies for Remote Monitoring Applications
+To learn more, read our white paper Don’t Fear the Cloud - Developing Cloud Security Policies for Remote Monitoring Applications which was originally published on EE Online.
+Find the white paper in our resources area, registration is required.

 What Is the Cloud?